“You can’t calculate possibilities with just algebra. The geometry must be taken into account.”

 Buffon also identified that percentage as one fourth of the circle described between and just touching two adjacent lines.
 That is: 1/4 C.

 “…quart de la circonference du cercle don’t la longue de la baguette est le diameter…”

-A unique and fascinating feature of the original Needle is that it readily and deductively demonstrates that, in the first instance, every series of random measurements --of anything-- automatically turns the circle or field or game or object (of any shape) into a dimensional game of relative pi in rotation.
+A unique and fascinating feature of the original Needle is that it readily and deductively demonstrates that, in the first instance of randomness and geometry, every series of random measurements –of anything– automatically turns the circle or field or game or object (of any shape) into a dimensional game of relative pi in rotation.
 More specifically, into a series of random measurements tending to average 1/4 pi each (see: A Proof of String Theory, Pi and Mechanics).

 The original Needle proves a field or circle or game’s diameter (or “pi-angle”) has a random mathematical value: “1.”.
 Therefore, deductively, the radius of the diameter has a random mathematical value: .50 .